 Reports tell some of the story, but they may not show the why or how behind the data.
 Share reports with your team and other stakeholders to discuss why no-shows are higher this month than last month, or how whether a menu item is not being sold.
 These data reports can be a catalyst for discussion and the perfect reason to bring other voices to the table.

 A useful benchmark

 It can be difficult to make improvements without some indication of past performance.
 For example, the reports may show a turnover of 1000 specials, 500 group bookings, or the sale of 200 vouchers over a particular month.
 That can be used as a point of reference to maintain, or improve performance over the following months.

 Consider making a change

-If the numbers from a particular report don’t reflect what you’re trying to achieve, it might be time to make a strategic change.
-The trigger for change may be trending feedback from customers or a lower-than-anticipated set of financial numbers, but the information outlined in these reports can serve as a necessary wake-up call for adjustments that can help to reinvigorate the venue.
+If the numbers from a particular report don’t reflect what you are trying to achieve, it might be time to make a strategic change.
+The trigger for change may be trending feedback from customers or a lower-than-anticipated set of financial numbers.
+Either way, the information outlined in restaurant management software reports can serve as a necessary wake-up call for adjustments that can help to empower your venue.

-Reports can be a really useful tool for hospitality venues in showcasing historic performance, and the impact of implementing specific strategies over a period of time.
+Reports can be a powerful tool for hospitality venues in showcasing historic performance, and the impact of implementing specific strategies over a period of time.
 They can also be a motivational force underlying future actions.
 But, these reports are only as useful as the hands they are in.
-So read them thrice, discuss them widely, consider them reflectively and – if necessary – make a change until the reports match, or exceed, expectations.
+So consume them, discuss them widely, consider them reflectively and – if necessary – make a change until the reports meet or exceed your expectations.

-Learn more about how ResDiary will help you make data-driven business decisions through reporting.
+Learn more about how ResDiary's restaurant management software will help you make data-driven business decisions through reporting.